abramhindle/ttwl-cli-saveedit/README.md

 passed away in early 2021, and that editor is now permanently offline.
 RIP!

 # Changelog
-**v0.0.7**
+**v0.0.8**
+ - Added options to turn everything into chaotics, volatiles, or primordials **v0.0.7**
  - Updated Inventory
 **v0.0.6**